LGBTQA Awards & Rainbow Graduation

 The LGBTQA Center hosts an annual awards and graduation ceremony each spring, complete with music, food, and fun, to celebrate UVM's LGBTQA community, its many achievements, and the LGBTQA students who are graduating - both undergrads and grads.

-In addition to giving out awards, we honor LGBTQA graduating students with a rainbow stole and graduation certificate.
-Since we first established this tradition in 2002, over 400 students have received their rainbow stole.
-Faculty, staff, students, alums, and families of graduating students can reserve their spot during the RSVP period by visiting http://go.uvm.edu/rainbowgraduation.
+We also honor LGBTQA students who are graduating with a rainbow stole and graduation certificate.
+Over 400 students have received rainbow stoles since the tradition was established in 2002, and we plan on congratulating many more students in the future.
+Faculty, staff, students, alums, and families of graduating students can reserve their spot during the RSVP period here (http://go.uvm.edu/rainbowgraduation).

 We post photos of the events to our Flickr and Facebook pages each year.
 Be sure to check out the albums through our social media platforms by visiting http://go.uvm.edu/lgbtqaconnect.
 Check out a selection of photos from years past below.

 Please let us know how we can make this and all our events more accessible to you by emailing us at email@example.com or calling us at 802.656.8637.

 BETTY JO BRAUER SOCIAL JUSTICE AWARD: This award recognizes people who have the courage to speak up about LGBTQA social justice issues, and keep speaking up, even when changes are slow to come.
 For people at UVM who inspire others to action, this award is named after the mother of LGBTQA Center Director Dot Brauer to honor the ways in which the struggle for social justice is passed from generation to generation.

 BRIDGE BUILDING AWARD: This award recognizes people who actively work to build bridges and between the LGBTQ community and other communities or organizations within UVM and in the greater community.